linkerd/website/linkerd.io/content/2/architecture.md

 The control plane is made up of four components:

-- Controller - The controller deployment consists multiple containers (public-api, proxy-api, destination, tap) that provide the bulk of the control plane's functionality.
+- Controller - The controller deployment consists of multiple containers (public-api, proxy-api, destination, tap) that provide the bulk of the control plane's functionality.

 - Web - The web deployment provides the Linkerd dashboard.

-- Prometheus - All the metrics exposed by Linkerd are scraped via Prometheus and stored here.
+- Prometheus - All of the metrics exposed by Linkerd are scraped via Prometheus and stored here.
 This is an instance of Prometheus that has been configured to work specifically with the data that Linkerd generates.
 There are [instructions](/2/prometheus) if you would like to integrate this with an